 - Next, wind the secondary coil around the same core as the primary winding.
 Doing so will link the two “inductors” magnetically.
-The secondary winding may be wounded around the primary winding to minimize leakage inductance.
+To minimize leakage inductance, the secondary winding may be wounded around the primary winding.
 The secondary is built using a layering technique wherein the wire is layered between insulators made of polyester film.
 This increases the dielectric strength of the transformer and can sustain a high magnitude of voltages,

-- Finally, the ferrite core is assembled so that there is a gap in the magnetic flux loop.
+- Finally, the ferrite core is assembled to fill the magnetic flux loop gap.
 This gapped core allows high energy storage without saturating the core itself by increasing the magnetic reluctance.

-Please note, this construction or design layout is traditional.
-It is further supplemented with a primary switch, input and output capacitors, and output rectifiers in real-time applications.
+Please note that this construction or design layout is traditional.
+It is supplemented with a primary switch, input and output capacitors, and output rectifiers in real-time applications.

 How does a Flyback Transformer Work?

-The operating principle of the flyback transformer is very much similar to a conventional transformer except for its design aspects, especially the use of a gapped core.
+The flyback transformer’s operating principle is very similar to a conventional transformer except for its design aspects, especially the use of a gapped core.
 Here’s a brief on the real-time operation of a flyback transformer:

 - A flyback transformer is first powered by turning on a primary switch in an integrated circuit.
 As the switch is turned on, the voltage gets passed via the primary winding of the transformer, which increases the primary power.

 - This generated power is then stored as magnetic energy in the inductive core gap of the flyback transformer.
-The stored energy gets discarded as soon as the primary switch is turned off.
+The stored energy gets discarded after the primary switch is turned off.

-- A diode is attached to the secondary winding to allow the flow of energy in one direction only.
+- A diode is attached to the secondary winding to allow energy flow in one direction only.
 This diode blocks the current from flowing in the opposite direction.
 Once the primary switch is turned off, the secondary current flows through the diode, and the energy stored in the gap gets immediately transferred to the load.

-This will complete one life-cycle of a flyback transformer.
-This cycle is repeated after the secondary coil discharges and current drops to zero.
+This will complete one life cycle of a flyback transformer.
+This cycle is repeated after the secondary coil discharges and the current drops to zero.

-If there are exists no current in the gap, then this is called discontinuous transformer mode.
+If no current exists in the gap, this is called discontinuous transformer mode.
 If there is still some current stored in the core gap, it is called continuous transformer mode.

 Typical Applications of Flyback Transformers

-Flyback transformer was initially invented and used exclusively for CRT TVs and has since become helpful in advanced technology such as military aircraft.
-Its primary purpose is to store energy and produce high or low voltages efficiently.
+The flyback transformer was initially invented and used exclusively for CRT TVs and has since become helpful in advanced technology such as military aircraft.
+Its primary purpose is storing energy and efficiently producing high or low voltages.

 Here are some common uses of flyback transformers:

 - Television – The earliest flyback transformers were utilized in television sets, in which they controlled the horizontal electron beam of a CRT.
-Today, modern televisions use advanced components that produce a steady supply voltage, thanks to flyback transformers.
+Modern televisions use advanced components that produce a steady supply voltage, thanks to flyback transformers.